The completion of this form does not guarantee admission to any school.

 Non-attendance at school

 You should: Sit down with your child and try to find out why he or she is not attending school.
 Talk to your child’s teachers.
-Are there any subjects that he/she is worried about?
+Are there any subjects they are worried about?

 Our advice: Children must attend school.
 We often find that by talking to your child and the school, the issue can be identified and steps put into place.
-Please ask the school to provide you with the contact details of their education welfare officer.
+Ask the school to give you with the contact details of their education welfare officer.

 Bullying and emotional wellbeing at school